Last updated: May 20, 2025

 Analysis

 The law meets FCTC Art.
-11 with respect to warnings being in the principal language of the country.
+11 with respect to warning text appearing in the principal language of the country.

 A requirement that warnings or messages may not be placed where they may be permanently damaged or concealed when opening the pack